Bitcoin3554/Bitcoin3.0/README.md

 ## About the project

-O **btc3** é um projeto que implementa uma solution para [breve descrição do que faz].
+O **btc3** is an experimental system based on blockchain that aims to promote safe, fast and decentralized transactions, using a light and accessible infrastructure.
+He proposes an alternative to the traditional model of the Bitcoin network, with focus on scalability, anonymity and autonomy of users.

 Além disso, ele inclui uma **decentralized web interface** that allows direct interaction with the blockchain in a secure way and does not depend on centralized servers.

 Essa interface web decentralizada provides: